sreekmtl/mapcompare/README.md

 # Map Compare

 Web application for comparing web map layers.
 This application compares web maps and produce comparison metrices.
+I have created this app as the part of my MSc Thesis work names 'Development of a web map quality evaluation framework'.
+I have used classical computer vision and image processing techniques to extract spatial information from the raster tiles and later converted these spatial information into vector format for further spatial analysis.
+The application then displays the quality metrices from the spatial analysis as well as the image processing methods.

 ## Warning !
 Read the docs before proceeding.
 Install Node.js on your system to build or make any changes to the app.